danielabmartins/devops-24-25-1241902/CA1/README.md

 ![part2runServerTaskRunning.png](images/part2runServerTaskRunning.png)

-Once everything was running smoothly, I commited the changed to the repository and closed the issue related to this task.
+Once everything was running smoothly, I commited the changes to the repository and closed the issue related to this task.
 ~~~bash
 git commit -m "Created Gradle task to run the server.
 Closes #11"
 ~~~